 The many benefits of steel in construction, including its superior durability and resilience, make it a worthy option for use in multi-level buildings.

-Examples of mid-rise projects using CFS
+Examples of mid-rise projects using cold formed steel

 Several mid-rise projects have already taken great advantage of cold formed steel as a structural material.

-The Mariposa VII, a seven-storey multi-family building in Denver, Colorado, USA, is one such case study featured in our eBook, The Endless Possibilities of Cold Formed Steel Applications.
+A seven-storey multi-family building in Denver, Colorado, USA, is one such case study featured in our eBook, The Endless Possibilities of Cold Formed Steel Applications.
 The building makes use of prefabricated CFS wall panels for the top four levels of the building (supported by two levels of podium).

 The entire mid-rise building was erected within a 40-day time span, with each storey taking only seven days from wall panel assembly to final detailing.
 Building with CFS allowed for a remarkably short project timeline, with efficient day-to-day work onsite.